jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 		- https://www.te.com/en/product-6437288-6.html
 - AIL
 	- new volt meter
+- New HV connectors
+	- for hip to mc and hip to accum
 - Accumulator development
 - Motor Controller
 	- retrieve the one being repaired